rodriguez404/HLWS-Fixed/README.md

 All rights go to original creator, I do not own anything.

-The project is open to community, and all bug fixes / lag optimisations are very welcome.

-However, balance changes will be debated.

 I am not legally and morally responsible for other people's actions if someone will decide to claim authorship for this project.

 <h2>Usage:</h2>